Troon-Technologies-LLC/Troon-NFT-Contract/test/go/README.md

-# NFTContractV01 Go Packages
+# NFTContract Go Packages

-This directory conains packages for interacting with the NFTContractV01 smart contracts from a Go programming environment.
+This directory conains packages for interacting with the NFTContract smart contracts from a Go programming environment.

 # GOlang Version